alex-petrenko/sample-factory/README.md

 ## Using Sample Factory

-Once Sample Factpry is installed, it defines two main entry points, one for training, and one for algorithm evaluation:
+Once Sample Factory is installed, it defines two main entry points, one for training, and one for algorithm evaluation:
 * `sample_factory.algorithms.appo.train_appo`
 * `sample_factory.algorithms.appo.enjoy_appo`